 Dave Grimshaw lived in Ickenham as a child, attending Vyners and Uxbridge Technical College, returning to Ickenham with his wife and two daughters in 2002.
 Dave is a General Manager for a large highways infrastructure and construction company.

 David John has been a resident of Ickenham since 1969, and has served on the Committee for over 10 years.
 A retired dental surgeon, he contributes regularly to the Ickenham Calling newsletter on health issues.

 Chris Mountain joined the committee in 2012 after moving from Ruislip.
-Chris is an experienced Civil Servant, currently working at the Dept. for Communities & Local Government.
+Chris is an experienced Civil Servant, currently working at the Ministry of Housing, Communities & Local Government.
 His main focus locally is on environmental issues, particularly the Ickenham Marshes Partnership.
 Also Chair of the Ickenham Neighbourhood Forum – group writing a neighbourhood plan for the village.

 Richard Piper retired in 2008 after a career in marketing, advertising and market research.
 He moved to Ickenham in 1994 with his wife Heather and daughter Ruth, who gained her pre-university education at Breakspear and Vyners.
 He is responsible for fundraising at the URC.

 Victor Silk moved to Ickenham in 1977, with wife Maureen and daughter Madeline.
 Joined the IRA committee in 1996, after retiring from the Meteorological Office, to help fight the Warner Bros. proposal to build a theme park opposite Uxbridge Common.
 Has served on the committee since then, with responsibility for liaison with the Police and other law and order matters.
 Represents the IRA at Neighbourhood Watch meetings.

 Chris Tarr [awaiting profile]